GoldZy11/KaZeMusic/README.md

-#  MULTI-MUSIC BOT BY RTX
+#  MULTI-MUSIC  BY RTX
-▶️ simple and powerful music bot.
+▶️ simple and powerful music .
 ▶️ consisting of various commands.
 ▶️ Still in development you may face minor bugs|